 Next, enjoy a ride through Killarney National Park by pony and trap, also known as a jaunting car, to discover areas of the park that you might not otherwise visit by foot.
 Relax aboard the jaunting car as your jarvey (driver) takes you through the magnificent scenery of Ireland's first National Park.

 This evening enjoy dinner on your own in one of the many restaurants or pubs in Killarney town.
 Breakfast provided.

 Day 6: Burren & the Cliffs of Moher.
 Travel northwards to Tarbert and take a short boat ride across the mouth of the river Shannon, landing on Clare's shore at Killimer.
 Travel along the coast to the Cliffs of Moher.
 The most majestic cliffs in Ireland, the Cliffs of Moher rise 700 feet above the Atlantic Ocean and extend over four miles in length.
 On a clear day, you can admire the Aran Islands, the Connemara Mountains and the many sea birds that colonize this area to nest in the spring.
 Visit the Atlantic Edge Interpretive Center built into the natural landscape.
 The center is a huge domed cave that contains various exhibits showcasing the mighty Cliffs of Moher.

-Optional Excursion: Take advantage of an optional Medieval Banquet at Bunratty Castle on the banks of the Raite River including transportation, entertainment, a four-course meal and wine. ($79 per person)
+Optional Excursion: Medieval Banquet at Bunratty Castle, $79.
+Take advantage of an optional Medieval Banquet at Bunratty Castle on the banks of the Raite River including transportation, entertainment, a four-course meal and wine.